Julka Hlapec Đorđević

 and the next one to elaborate on the same topic was "One Correspondence" (Jedno dopisivanje, 1932) by Julka Hlapec Đorđević.
 She worked diligently, publishing books and articles, collaborating with numerous international and domestic organizations.
 She published works in the most important feminist magazines of that time, as well as in literary magazines of the mainstream.
 That is why her name can be found in the bibliographies of the "Serbian Literary Gazette" and the Letopis ("Chronicle") of the Matica srpska, but also of the Women's Movement and the "Life" and "Work" newspapers, as well as many other papers of various profiles.

-Writing in the 1930s, thanks to her knowledge of foreign languages, extraordinary education and life abroad, aware of the complexity of feminist issues and familiar with the latest ideas in the field, Julka Hlapec Đorđević built and developed a complex ideological system.
-Individualism and the construction of female identity, insistence on the uniqueness of each woman and pluralistic understanding of female nature, the idea of modern marriage and the intellectualization of sexuality, as well as the transposition of theoretical thought into literary text, form ideological and problem hubs one of the most important women in the history of Serbian literature and culture, but whose entire work has not yet been thoroughly studied.
+Writing in the 1930s, Julka Hlapec Đorđević built and developed a complex ideological system.
+Some of her ideas included individualism and the construction of female identity, the idea of modern marriage and the intellectualization of sexuality, as well as the transposition of theoretical thought into literary text.
+Her entire work has not yet been thoroughly studied.